dmidlo/histdata.com-tools/docs/cross-currency-reconciliation-contracts.md

 The existing `PartitionManifestV1` remains the smallest publication unit.
 A single leg or stale validation report cannot authorize a commit.
-Physical Parquet staging and atomic promotion remain owned by #446.
+Physical Parquet staging and atomic promotion are implemented downstream by #446.

 ## Existing diagnostic compatibility